Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 From Dream To Reality

+Two years have passed since I began creating Yogi Living Ashram.
 I am watching the sun set over the fields.
 The colors on the wheat fields changing as the sun goes down.
-From bright yellow to orange to penetrating red and, just for a brief moment before the sun disappears, purple.
-And dusk falls.
-If I wait long enough, I will see the milky way shining brightly in the sky.
-Here in the countryside there are no city lights to hide it.
+From bright yellow to orange to burning red and, for a brief moment just before the sun hides, purple.
+Dusk falls.
+If I wait I will see the milky way shine brightly in the sky.
+The ashram sits among the wheat fields of an old station town close to the Swedish Riviera.
+Out in the countryside there are no city lights to hide the night sky.

-I bought the house as a renovation project.
-After looking at hundreds of other houses I instinctively felt was the right place, without the slightest doubt.
-In my mind, it was more than just a house; it also felt like a setting for a dream I had not yet seen.
+I bought the house as a renovation project after looking at hundreds of other places.
+My intuition told me this was the right place, there was no doubt about it.
+In my mind it was more than just a house; it felt like the setting for a dream I had not yet dreamed.
 I could see myself creating Yogi Living Ashram here.

-At the time I was actively pursuing my university career in political science.
+At the time, I was actively pursuing a university career in political science.
 I did not know the house would manifest as a yoga ashram; I had not yet dreamed it.
-So, I could not possibly have anticipated the immense challenges getting here, nor the financial and personal struggles.
+So, I could not possibly have known the immense challenges I would face getting here, nor the financial and personal struggles.
+I had to become a self-taught entrepreneur and manage the project myself but, I could not have done it without the help of many yogi friends.
+Despite huge challenges it was the most rewarding time of my life.
+Though very hard at times, I would not change a thing of what happened.

 I have met knowledgeable, wise and interesting people.
 New horizons have opened and I have gained much knowledge, especially a deeper understanding of myself.
 I have taken on roles that were foreign to me, becoming an entrepreneur, leader, organizer and manager.
 I am not a natural leader and found it particularly difficult to assume authority.
 That’s a process I’m still working on.